-QAREAS OF IMPLEMENTATION

-Baidoa and Xudur, South West
+AREAS OF IMPLEMENTATION Baidoa and Xudur, South West

-Increase awareness and build capacity in the local government to support communities with R&R processes.

-GRANT AMOUNT

-January 2024 - December 2025

-PERIOD OF THE GRANT

-STORY OF CHANGE

-LEADERSHIP TRAINING: A YOUTH

-BECOMES A CHANGE-MAKER

-Hussein Aden (pseudonym) felt lost and isolated after

-Hussein Aden (pseudonym) felt lost and isolated after a close friend joined Al Shabaab.
+PERIOD OF THE GRANT USD 1,000,000 January 2024 - December 2025 STORY OF CHANGE LEADERSHIP TRAINING: A YOUTH BECOMES A CHANGE-MAKER Hussein Aden (pseudonym) felt lost and isolated after a close friend joined Al Shabaab.
 This event triggered a deep emotional turmoil that led Hussein to withdraw from social interactions and show signs of depression.
 Recognising his vulnerability, EPC staff selected him to participate in the programme.
 Throughout the programme, he has received various sessions, including trauma healing and PCVE education.
 He has actively participated in activities and demonstrated his commitment to promoting peace in the community.
 Following the training, his dedication and skills were acknowledged, and he was hired as a teacher.
 This role not only supports his reintegration into society but also enables him to contribute directly to the education of young people, embedding P/CVE principles he learned through the programme into his work in the school environment.
 These sessions covered various topics, including conflict resolution, communication and leadership skills.
 Following the training, participants have reported significant skill development, indicating that they have acquired new skills in dialogue, mediation and facilitation to address conflict and promote peace in their communities more effectively.

-Leadership coaching for women and youth leaders.

-KEY RESULTS

-grants in four years to 12 civilsociety organisations, including principal and sub-recipients participants trained on traumaand-violence-informed care, and rehabilitation and reintegration services people trained on PVE, conflict sensitivity, critical thinking, conflict resolution skills and early warning people receiving livelihoods or economic support people joining dialogues, consultations, roundtables across religious, ethnic and generational lines

-Individuals received counselling or psychosocial support

-GCERF'S VALUE PROPOSITION

-GCERF'S UNIQUE MODEL OF INVESTMENT PRIORITISES:

-Community-ownership and localisation: We invest in trusted grassroots civil society organisations that prioritise the needs and grievances of communities most affected by violent extremism.
+Leadership coaching for women and youth leaders KEY RESULTS Cumulative from 2021 till April 2025 grants in four years to 12 civilsociety organisations, including principal and sub-recipients participants received training in leadership, conflict resolution, and peace advocacy, equipping them to address local grievances, promote dialogue, and counter the influence of violent extremist groups within their communities at-risk individuals received economic or livelihood support to strengthen their economic resilience against violent extremism 1,410 community members engaged through interfaith, intercommunity, intergenerational dialogues to foster solidarity and reject false narratives often used by violent extremist groups 11,250 returnees and survivors of violent extremism received counselling and psychological support to help them recover and reintegrate into society GCERF'S VALUE PROPOSITION GCERF'S UNIQUE MODEL OF INVESTMENT PRIORITISES: Community-ownership and localisation: We invest in trusted grassroots civil society organisations that prioritise the needs and grievances of communities most affected by violent extremism.
 Many of these organisations have never received international funding before.
 Sustainability: Our programmes involve all groups of society and strengthens trust between government, civil society and community members to build stronger, more resilient societies.
 This ensures that initiatives and structures continue to be relevant and effective.
 Robust monitoring and evaluation processes: Our multi-layered monitoring and evaluation system, operating locally and globally, provides continuous feedback on programme effectiveness, identifies areas for improvement, and ensures objectives are consistently met.

-Knowledge sharing: Our global network of civil society organisations working on PVE facilitates the exchange of good practices and lessons learned, fostering collaboration and enhancing the effectiveness of interventions.
+Knowledge sharing: Our global network of civil society organisations working on PVE facilitates the exchange of good practices and lessons learned, fostering collaboration and enhancing effectiveness of interventions.
 We also share our experiences through our participation in various conferences, publishing of articles and research papers in reputed journals to advance the understanding of PVE.

-Capacity strengthening: We strengthen the capacity of civil society organisations to manage large-scale grants and implement effective initiatives, while also enhancing government capacity to develop comprehensive, holistic strategies to prevent violent extremism.
+Capacity strengthening: We strengthen the capacity of civil society organisations to manage large-scale grants and implement effective initiatives, while also enhancing government capacity to develop comprehensive, strategies to prevent violent extremism.